beumsk/rpg/README.md

 - test difficulty of game & add difficulty option?
 - graphics: colors, animations, transitions, backgrounds

+- ask player name?
+- tutorial map??
+- first fight intro+tuto against master that we lose as we only have basic attacks?

+- show player/enemy character in fight?

 > randomize

 - rewardScreen => add boost? && option to pick average (5) or random (1-10) ?